prajwalkman/Vectron/README.md

 To change a AVectronBoundingBox select Vectron->Add Effector This creates a Vectron Primitive Effector which can be moved about the world.
 In order to have it affect a Vector Field, it must be assigned a static mesh. you can do this in its components.
-Also in it's components, for the primitive to affect a field, you must assign it one of 3 forces, Attractive, Constant, and Repulsive.
+Also in it's components, for the primitive to affect a field, you must assign it one of 3 forces: Attractive, Constant, or Repulsive.
-- Attractive Attracts Particles towards the mesh.
+- `Attractive` Attracts Particles towards the mesh.
-- Repulsive forces them away from the primitive
+- `Repulsive` forces them away from the primitive
-- Constant creates a constant force in a specified direction You can also assign Intensity here.
+- `Constant` creates a constant force in a specified direction You can also assign Intensity here.
 You may change your Field in real time by moving your primitive through your field.
 This only works in editor.